ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### Residual controls to be addressed by the Agency

 * The Agency is responsible for the development and implementation of a web usage policy.
-* The Agency is responsible for controls relating to web proxies as required by their risk profile.
+* The Agency is responsible for the implementation of a web proxy for devices within their network.

 ### Web content filters

 #### Applicability to CloudSystem

-The controls relating to web content filters are applicable to the CloudSystem as the solution leverages an Agency’s SIG for web content filtering.
+The controls relating to web content filters are applicable to the CloudSystem as the solution.

 #### CloudSystem compliance approach

-The CloudSystem does not include a web content filtering service.
-If an Agency's risk profile requires a web content filtering service, the DTA recommend the use of a certified SIG provider.
+The CloudSystem leverages Defender for Endpoint to provide web content filtering capabilities on Windows 10 devices.

 #### Security controls provided by the CloudSystem

-Not applicable.
+* Web content filtering is enabled for Windows 10 devices using Microsoft Defender for Endpoint.
+* Client-side active content, including all Java and Flash content, is blocked on all Windows 10 devices.
+* Microsoft Defender for Endpoint blocks specific web categories which are maintained by Microsoft.

 #### Residual controls to be addressed by the Agency

-* The Agency is responsible for controls relating to web content filtering as required by their risk profile.
+* The Agency is responsible for all gateway configurations relating to web content filtering.

 ### Content filtering

 #### Applicability to CloudSystem

-The controls relating to content filtering are applicable to the CloudSystem in relation to the filtering of email content.
+The controls relating to content filtering are applicable to the CloudSystem.

 #### CloudSystem compliance approach

-The CloudSystem leverages Office 365 capabilities including Office 365 ATP and EOP to inspect and manage email traffic.
-Content validation is not performed.
+The CloudSystem leverages Office 365 capabilities including Defender for Office 365 and EOP to inspect and manage email traffic.

+The blueprint does not include content validation, conversion, and sanitisation capabilities.

 #### Security controls provided by the CloudSystem

-* Exchange Online Protection and Office 365 ATP prevent specific file types from entering the system via email.
+* Exchange Online Protection and Defender for Office 365 are configured to prevent specific file types from entering the system via email.
-* Office 365 ATP provides content filtering including sandboxing of attachments (Smart Attachments) and inspection of links (Smart Links).
+* Defender for Office 365 provides content filtering including sandboxing of attachments (Safe Attachments) and inspection of links (Safe Links).
-* Multiple scanning engines are provided by Exchange Online Protection, Office 365 ATP and Defender ATP.
+* Multiple scanning engines are provided by Exchange Online Protection, Defender for Office 365 and Defender for Endpoint.
 * Archives are scanned for malware.
-* Office 365 ATP alerts are configured.
+* Defender for Office 365 alerts are configured.
 * Integrity of patches is verified before installation.
-* Office 365 ATP provides content filtering including sandboxing of attachments (Smart Attachments) and inspection of links (Smart Links).

 #### Residual controls to be addressed by the Agency

-* The Agency is responsible for any additional content filtering controls required based on their risk profile.
+* The Agency is responsible for implementing content filtering for web traffic and other vectors.

 ### Peripheral switches